RS-BLR/hello-world/README.md

 # hello-world

 Hi to everybody!
 My name is Rom.
-I want to be a good proger soon.
+I want to be a good proger soon.1